-Smoking Goat’s new focus on supply chain and ingredients
+Smoking Goat’s new focus on supply chain

 Founder Ben Chapman says the focus of Smoking Goat switched after a trip to rural Thailand.